Updated September 28, 2021.

 - 2 sinks for each locker room;

 - smoothie bar area requires a hand sink, a triple basin sink, and 1 ice machine hook up;

 - 1 mop sink;

-- rubber flooring throughout the exercise areas; VCT and carpet elsewhere;
+- rubber flooring throughout equipment areas; then-current approved product elsewhere;

-- construction of the front desk/reception area, including smoothie bar area (for the preparation of health shakes and smoothies);
+- construction of the front desk/reception area, including smoothie bar area (for the preparation of healthy shakes and smoothies).

 - The estimated costs of construction and outfitting for a new Retro Fitness Outlet are based on a model build-out of approximately 12,000 to 15,000 square feet.